We had nothing firm planned but it was too nice a day to waist so we roused Tal out of bed for a quick trip through the Grand Canyon at Blackheath.

 Greaves creek soon carves itself into a deep canyon while the tourist trail continues high above it.
 There are several spots along the trail that give views down into the slot.
 The best is at a small bridge over a steep side creek.

-The follow the trail along side the road back to the car.
+Once back up follow the trail along side the road back to the car.

 Mandy was looking for an easier trip for Australia day.
 I was keen to get back after the canyon ate my phone and I lost most of the photos from our trip last year